mastersofjava/mastersofjava/README.md

 This project is a rebuild of the famous original Masters of Java software orginally built by Erik Hooijmeijer in 2004.
-This project takes the original concept, but instead of a classical client/server Swing application, it is a completely web-based implementation based on Spring Boot.
+This project takes the original concept, but instead of a classical client/server Swing application, it is a completely web-based implementation based on Spring Boot and Java 9.

-### Starting the server
-The server requires javax.tools.JavaCompiler to be injected.
-This can currently only be achieved automatically by starting the server from within the IDE.

 ## moj assignment server